Controversial Reddit communities: NoFap

 r/NoFap is a subreddit dedicated to supporting those who wish to give up pornography or masturbation.

 Some journalists have described NoFap's forums as filled with misogyny: "there is a darker side to NoFap.
 Among the reams of Reddit discussions and YouTube videos, a 'fundamentally misogynistic rhetoric' regularly emerges".

-According to critics, r/NoFap idolizes testosterone and inherently masculine qualities, and "the NoFap community has become linked to wider sexism and misogyny, reducing women to sexual objects to be attained or abstained from, and shaming sexually active women".
+According to critics, r/NoFap idolizes testosterone and masculine qualities, and "the NoFap community has become linked to wider sexism and misogyny, reducing women to sexual objects to be attained or abstained from, and shaming sexually active women".

 Piracy and PiratedGames

 In 2019, Reddit threatened to ban r/piracy after receiving dozens of DMCA takedown notices.
 The moderators responded that Reddit did not investigate the infringement claims to find if they actually infringed copyright law.
 Often, they argued, users had actually been sharing URLs for streaming sites, asking if such sites were working, and posting guides about installing programs.
 Ultimately r/Piracy's users voted to delete all content older than six months, as it was not feasible to investigate all past content.

 On August 17, 2022, Reddit banned r/PiratedGames, which focused specifically on pirated video games and was among the largest piracy-related subreddits with over 300,000 subscribers.
 Though the subreddit explicitly prohibited sharing pirated content, it was banned for excessive DMCA claims.
 Following an appeal from the moderators, it was restored the next day.
-In several articles, TorrentFreak said the ban was part of Reddit's increasing crackdown on copyright infringement, noting that the year prior around 2,625 subreddits had been banned for similar reasons, and that DMCA takedowns on Reddit had increased by over 15,000% in the past five years.
+In several articles, TorrentFreak said the ban was part of Reddit's increasing crackdown on copyright infringement, noting that the previous year around 2,625 subreddits had been banned for similar reasons, and that DMCA takedowns on Reddit had increased by over 15,000% in the past five years.